Meta-Learning the Inductive Biases of Simple Neural Circuits: Introduction

+To our knowledge, the most related work is \citet{li2021meta}.
+Li et al. view sets of neural networks, trained or untrained, as a distribution over the mapping from input to labels.
+They fit this distribution by meta-learning the parameters of a gaussian process which assigns a label distribution to each input.
+This provides an interpretable summary of fixed sets of network.
+In our work we do something very different: rather than focusing on a fixed, static set of networks, we find the inductive biases of learning algorithms via meta-learning easily learnt functions.
+We recommend potential users to consider both approaches.

 In the following sections we describe our scheme, and validate it by comparing to the known inductive biases of linear and kernel regression.
 We then extend it in several ways.
 First, networks are inductively biased towards areas of function space, not single functions.
 Therefore we learn a set of orthogonal functions that a learner finds easy to generalise, providing a richer characterisation of the inductive bias.
 Second, we introduce a framework that asks how a given design choice (architecture, learning rule, non-linearity) effects the inductive bias.
 To do that, we assemble two networks that differ only by the design choice in question, then we meta-learn a function that one network finds much easier to generalise than the other.
 This can be used to explain why a particular circuit feature is present.
 We again validate both schemes against linear and kernel regression.
-Finally we show our tool's flexibility in a series of more adventurous examples: we validate it on a challenging differentiable learner (a spiking neural network); we show it works in high-dimensions by meta-learning MNIST labels; and we highlight its explanatory power for neuroscience by using it to normatively explain patterns in recent connectomic data via their inductive bias.
+Finally we show our tool's flexibility in a series of more adventurous examples: we validate it on a challenging differentiable learner (a spiking neural network); we show it works in high-dimensions by meta-learning MNIST labels; we highlight its explanatory power for neuroscience by using it to normatively explain patterns in recent connectomic data; and we extract inductive biases using gradient-free techniques, demonstrating a method that could be used to extract animals' inductive biases.